 - Monthly salary to cover basic living expenses in China

-- Apartment on campus or housing stipend (Yunnan only)
+- Apartment on campus or housing stipend (varies by university)

 - Roundtrip international airfare stipend for travel from the U.S. to China